YDAckerman/FiresideSat/README.md

 problem when one is off-grid.
 Smoke and air-quality tracking and predition would also be incredibly useful services.
 I am currently incorporating already extant API's for this purpose.
-However doing so will likely require a different architecture that what I have currently set up.
+However doing so will likely require a different architecture than what I have currently set up.